webtiming/timingsrc/doc/api_sequencer.md

 - param: {string} [key] unique key identifying an Interval.
 - param: optional: {object} [removeData] data associated with cue that is to be removed

 Removes existing association (if any) between key and Interval.
-The removeData parameter is only useful in context of [Sequencer specialization](#specialization).
+The removeData parameter is only useful in context of [sequencer specialization](usage_sequencer.html#specialization).
 If some data item has been removed from a datamodel, the removed item can still be provided in [exit](#exit) events from the Sequencer.

 ```javascript
 s.removeCue("key");
 ```

 #### .request().submit()
 Using the builder pattern .addCue() and .removeCue() operations may be batched and processed together.
 This allows related operations to be performed together by the Sequencer.
-Resulting events will also be batched, reducing the number of event callbacks and allowing application code to make decision on the level of event-batches of the event type [events](#events), as opposed to individual events.
+Resulting events will also be batched, reducing the number of event callbacks and allowing application code to make decisions on the level of event-batches of the event type [events](#events), as opposed to individual events.

 - returns {object} request object, where Sequencer operations can be registered and submitted.